-Discrimination is any adverse action taken or impact imposed on any employee or student based upon any classification protected in 1.00 The Equal Opportunity Program including race/color, national origin, religion, sex, gender, disability, age, or genetic information, political affiliation. affiliation, or any other legally protected classification.
+Discrimination is any adverse action taken or impact imposed on any employee or student based upon any classification protected in 1.00 The Equal Opportunity Program Policy including race/color, national origin, religion, sex, gender, disability, age, or genetic information, political affiliation. affiliation, or any other legally protected classification.
 Discrimination includes access by employees and students to any applicable facilities, benefits, and services offered by the College.
 College.
 Discrimination also includes any actions deemed to violate Title VII of the Civil Rights Act of 1964 as amended.

 Harassment is any behavior by an individual which improperly singles out, stigmatizes, or victimizes an employee or student to the employee's or student's detriment because of of any protected classification under Policy 1.00 Equal Opportunity Program.
-Program .
+Program Policy .
 Harassment may include any of the following:

 (1) actions by any employee, including a supervisor, that result in the creation of a hostile or offensive working environment, environment;